What is a Plasma Injection? (PRP)?

 Cost of the PRP injections

-Your initial PRP injection will incur a fixed cost of $250
+Your initial PRP injection will incur a consultation fee of $200 and $250 for the injection it self.

 There is no rebate through Medicare or private health insurance.